Cloven hoof

-A cloven hoof, cleft hoof, divided hoof or split hoof is a hoof split into two toes.
-This is found on members of the mammalian order Artiodactyla.
-Examples of mammals that possess this type of hoof are cattle, deer, pigs, antelopes, gazelles, goats and sheep.
-In folklore and popular culture, a cloven hoof has long been associated with the Devil.
+A cloven hoof, cleft hoof, divided hoof, or split hoof is a hoof split into two toes.
+Members of the mammalian order Artiodactyla that possess this type of hoof include cattle, deer, pigs, antelopes, gazelles, goats, and sheep.

 The two digits of cloven-hooved animals are homologous to the third and fourth fingers of the hand.
 They are called claws and are named for their relative location on the foot: the outer, or lateral, claw and the inner, or medial claw.
 The space between the two claws is called the interdigital cleft; the area of skin is called the interdigital skin.
 The hard outer covering of the hoof is called the hoof wall or horn.
 It is a hard surface, similar to the human fingernail.

 The almost finger-like dexterity available to cloven-hooved mammals such as mountain goats and wild sheep combined with a hard outer shell and soft and flexible inner pads provides excellent traction in their precarious habitats.